mauserrifle/resume/partials/personal.projects.md

     <https://github.com/mauserrifle/simresults>.

-    The library is built according to the development method *TDD*, which means that all use cases of the API have been fully tested.
+    The library is built according to the development method *TDD*, which means that use cases of the API have been tested.
 The API is object oriented built and can support multiple simulators with minimal modifications.